masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

 The `import` points to a file [setup code](06b-instantiation.md#setup-code)
-list of pub variables or types.
+list of public variables or types.
 The setup code corresponds to the "top" scope
 in the imported file.
 The import statement can only be executed during the
 setup phase.
 The import allows for cyclic dependencies between files as long as
 there is no true cyclic dependency between variables.
 This means that "false"